Leases | By Lawyers

 • Item icon Deed of surrender of lease

-• Folder icon F. If required - CPI, statutory declarations and amendment
+• Folder icon If required - Rent reviews, statutory declarations and amendment

 • Item icon Letter to lessee for CPI rent increase